Developing Strategies for Inclusive Teaching Practices

 During this 3-day workshop, participants will learn to solicit diverse viewpoints and amplify voices of all students, to decolonize instruction and identify the influence of race and perspective, and work collaboratively to diversify course syllabi and classroom instruction.

-During this workshop participants will be introduced to and engage in discussions around inclusive teaching practices and how to integrate material that is culturally-relevant.
-Participants will engage in activities and exercises around identity, intersectionality, and implicit biases.
+During this workshop participants will be introduced to and engage in discussions around inclusive teaching practices and how to integrate culturally-relevant material when teaching.
+Over the duration of the workshop, participants will engage in activities and exercises around identity, intersectionality, and implicit biases.
 In addition, we are going to dedicate a portion of the workshop in the discussion of strategies on how to gather, organize, and introduce curricula material for the development of inclusive teaching in geosciences.

-This workshop is intended for all faculty and instructors interested in learning about and implementing strategies to improve inclusive teaching practices.
-Participants may be involved in teaching Earth science at the K-12, 2Y, and 4Y colleges.
+This workshop is designed for all faculty and instructors interested in learning about and implementing strategies to improve inclusive teaching practices.
+Participants may be involved in teaching Earth science at the K-12, 2Y, and 4Y colleges level.

 By participating in this workshop, participants will: